 A Safe Passage

-Thousands of animals including mule deer, elk and bear are now able to safely cross a busy highway in Colorado thanks to a transportation solution designed to help protect wildlife and vehicles from highway collisions.
+Wildlife including mule deer, elk and bear are now able to safely cross a busy highway in Colorado thanks to a transportation solution designed to help protect wildlife and motorists from highway collisions.

-The Colorado Department of Transportation (CDOT), in cooperation with Colorado Parks and Wildlife (CPW) and many other partners, recently implemented Colorado’s first-of-its-kind wildlife overpass and underpass system on Highway 9 between Green Mountain Reservoir and Kremmling.
-This innovative solution to keeping wildlife off a busy road resulted in a 90 percent reduction in wildlife-vehicle collisions in the first year.
+In 2016, the Colorado Department of Transportation (CDOT), in cooperation with Colorado Parks and Wildlife (CPW) and many other partners, completed Colorado’s first-of-its-kind wildlife overpass and underpass system on Highway 9 between Green Mountain Reservoir and Kremmling.
+This innovative solution to keeping wildlife off a busy road resulted in a 90 percent reduction in wildlife-vehicle collisions.

 The nearly 11-mile stretch of road bisects important wildlife habitat and movement corridors, specifically, mule deer and elk winter range.
-Prior to the project, there was an average of 63 wildlife carcasses recorded along this stretch of road each winter, 98 percent of which were mule deer.
-Wildlife-vehicle collisions accounted for 35 percent of all reported crash types from 2007-2011, according to CDOT.
-The Highway 9 wildlife safety improvement project was designed to improve driver safety while allowing for wildlife movement across the road.
+Prior to the project, an average of 63 wildlife carcasses were recorded along this stretch of road each winter, 98 percent of which were mule deer.
+According to CDOT, wildlife-vehicle collisions accounted for 35 percent of all reported crash types from 2007-2011.
+The Highway 9 wildlife safety improvement project was designed to improve driver safety while maintaining connectivity of wildlife movement across the road.

 This project includes:

 - 61 wildlife escape ramps,